oduwsdl/dsa/tutorials/CEDWARC-2021/exercise-automatically-generating-story-resources.md

 This command downloads the seed mementos for the collection and runs similarity metrics on these mementos to detect mementos that are off-topic.
 The arguments to the command above have the following meanings:

-* `-i archiveit=3649` tells the OTMT to download Archive-It collection 3649, the `-i` command also takes other values, like `timemap` or `warc`
+* `include-only on-topic` is an action instructing Hypercane to only include mementos that are on-topic
+* `-i timamaps` tells Hypercane that the input consists of a list of TimeMap URIs (URI-Ts)
-* `-o 3649-otmt.json` tells the OTMT to store output in the file `3649-otmt.json`
+* `-a timemaps.tsv` tells Hypercane to use the file generated from the previous step as a list of URI-Ts
-* `--ontopic-file 3649-ontopic.txt` tells the OTMT to place the list of mementos that are on-topic in the file `3649-ontopic.txt`
+* `-o ontopic.tsv` tells Hypercane to save the list of mementos that are on-topic to a file named `ontopic.tsv`

-The working directory for the story files grows as the size of the collection grows.
-Some examples:
-* a collection with 374 seed mementos takes up 35 MB
-* a collection with 31,863 seed mementos takes up 3.6 GB
+* `-l include-only-ontopic.log` tells Hypercane to save log messages to a file named `include-only-ontopic.log`

 This can take a long time depending on the size of the collection.
 Some examples:
 * a collection with 374 seed mementos took 1 minute, 56 seconds
 * a collection with 31,863 seed mementos took 3 hours 17 minutes 11 seconds
 * For this reason, we will work with output from an existing run...

-> For an analysis of the Off-Topic Memento Toolkit (OTMT), see: S. M. Jones, M. C. Weigle, and M. L. Nelson.
+> Under the hood, Hypercane uses the Off-Topic Memento Toolkit to perform this step.
+For an analysis of the Off-Topic Memento Toolkit (OTMT), see: S. M. Jones, M. C. Weigle, and M. L. Nelson.
 2018.
 The Off-Topic Memento Toolkit.
 In International Conference on Digital Preservation (iPRES) 2018. https://doi.org/10.17605/OSF.IO/UBW87

 ## Step 2: Excluding Duplicate Mementos

 Using the same terminal, type the following:
 ```
-exclude_duplicates -i 3649-otmt.json -c 3649-ontopic.txt -o 3649-nonduplicates.txt
+docker-compose run hypercane hc filter exclude near-duplicates -i mementos -a ontopic.tsv -o non-duplicates.tsv -l exclude-near-duplicates.log
 ```

-* `3649-otmt.json` is data about collection 3649 generated in the previous section
+* `exclude near-duplicates` is an action telling Hypercane to remove near-duplicate mementos from the input
+* `-i mementos` tells Hypercane that the input consists of a list of memento URIs (URI-Ms)
+* `-a ontopic.tsv` tells Hypercane to use the file from the previous step as a list of URI-Ms
-* The `-c` argument takes in the list of on-topic mementos stored in file `3649-ontopic.txt` generated in the previous section
+* `-o non-duplicates.tsv` tells Hypercane to save the list of non-duplicate mementos to a file named `non-duplicates.tsv`
-* The `-o` argument stores the output in the file `3649-nonduplicates.txt` which contains the list of mementos that are not duplicates, it will be used in the next step
+* `-l exclude-near-duplicates.log` tells Hypercane to save log messages to a file named `exclude-near-duplicates.log`

 **Why Remove Duplicates?**